myactivetribe.com is supported by its readers. When you purchase through links on our site, we may earn an affiliate commission.

 • Most expensive

-While the three are quite robust treadmills 3G Cardio Elite Runner has the least bells and whistles of the three but is the sturdiest of the lot.
+While the three are quite robust treadmills, the 3G Cardio Elite Runner has the least bells and whistles of the three but is the sturdiest of the lot.
 That also shows in the company’s warranty for the treadmill.

 But if you want to use various apps and record your daily runs, you have the other two options.
 Horizon is well suited for HIIT and intervals.

-The relaunch of Sole F85, which already has a very good reputation as a robust treadmill, has the additional benefit of decline and an even bigger screen.
+The relaunch of F85, which already has a very good reputation as a robust treadmill, has the additional benefit of decline and a bigger screen.
 Though it has the shortest parts warranty of the three, it is still one of the best warranties in the industry in its category.

 Final words